raveberry/raveberry/README.md

 After the installation has finished `http://raveberry/` is up and ready to play music (go ahead and try now!).
 You can visit `http://raveberry/login/` and log in as the `admin` user with your provided admin password.
 If you take a look at `http://raveberry/settings` (which is also linked from the dropdown) you can see various configuration possibilities.
 For more information about these settings and privileges in general refer to [`docs/privileges.md`](docs/privileges.md).

 An introduction to basic functionality can be found in [`docs/functionality.md`](docs/functionality.md).
 Or just visit `http://raveberry/` and find out for yourself ; )

+### A Note about Ubuntu 18.04
+Mopidy 3.0 requires Python 3.7, while Ubuntu 18.04 ships with Python 3.6.
+It is possible to install it nevertheless, but it is not trivial.
+Refer to [this guide](https://mopidy.com/blog/2019/12/27/mopidy-3-faq/#what-about-mopidy-3-on-ubuntu-1804-lts) for instructions.

 ## Features